-Death, Divorce, and Discourse: The Truth Will Set Us Free
+Death and Divorce, and Discourse: The Truth Will Set Us Free

 My mother and I had a very different relationship than most; our only conversations were of grave seriousness.
 I assume the tone of our discussions became a side effect of her having cancer four times during my life.
 When you spend more time at doctor’s appointments and hospitals, than a mall or a park, you don’t waste time with nonessential chit chat.
 This meant that there were no conversations about pettiness in the girl’s locker room or disagreements about curfew or grades.
 This meant that we always told the truth.